partnership,accounts,profit,sharing,ratio,admission,retirement,death,dissolution,reconstitution,parternership,act

-Past Adjustments :: Error Rectifications
+Past period corrections - Adjustments - Error Rectifications

 1. Re-appropriations

-The adjustments pertaining to the past periods which involve appropriations only i.e. those whose correction/adjustment would influence Nominal a/c's and/or Partners Capital/Current a/c's only.
+Corrections pertaining to the past periods which involve appropriations only.

 2. Adjustments